We’ve produced over 1100 cable TV shows, commercials, public service announcements, documentaries and web videos.

 But even when it makes sense, the how and when are critical to success.

-This includes how to use digital advertising to improve your television spend and when you should make key decisions and purchases.
+This includes how to use digital advertising to improve your television spend and when you should make key decisions regarding production and media purchases.

-There are also a variety of pros and cons for infomercial marketers to consider, including when you should go to retail if you have a success.
+There are also a variety of pros and cons for infomercial marketers to consider, including when you should go to brick & mortar retail if you have a success.